merpenbeck/arcade/about.md

 permalink: /about/
 ---

-Michael is a software developer specializing in software architecture and process automation.
+My name is Michael Erpenbeck.
+I am a software developer specializing in software architecture and process automation.

-Beyond work: Michael enjoys speaking at conferences and blogging about technology.
-He lives in Chicagoland with his wife and daughter.
-His interests include JKD, urban farming, German language studies, and retro arcade games.
+Beyond work: I enjoy speaking at conferences and blogging about technology.
+I live in Chicagoland with his wife and daughter.
+My interests include JKD, urban farming, German language studies, and retro arcade games.